miztiik/cfn-challenges/README.md

         --capabilities CAPABILITY_IAM
     ```

+1. ## 🔬 Solving the puzzle

+    Depending upon the puzzle, you may have to do one or some of these tasks to solve them.

+    - Check if, _ALL_ resources that are required are deployed.
+    - Check if, _ALL_ attributes for resources have been set correctly.
+        - For examples, Check if S3 bucket is having `versioning` or `encryption` etc.,
+    - Check if the resources are communicating with each other,
+        - For example, Is the Webserver accessible from public IP?

+    Good Luck

 1. ## 🧹 CleanUp

     If you want to destroy all the resources created by the stack, Execute the below command to delete the stack, or _you can delete the stack from console as well_